MicrosoftDocs/dynamics-365-fraud-protection/content/diagnose-experience.md

 ## Generate reports

-After all four files are uploaded, select **Generate data diagnostic report** to begin to create your report.
-Report generation typically takes no longer than 24 hours.
-However, it might take more or less time, depending on the size of your files.
+After all four files are uploaded, select **Generate data diagnostic report** to begin creating your report.
+Report generation typically takes no longer than 24 hours, but might take more or less time, depending on the size of your files.

 ### Data diagnostic report